The auto parts industry: Our look at aftermarket auto parts sales statistics

 Hedges & Company worked with GCommerce, Inc. and Jefferies to author a report on automotive eCommerce trends showing auto parts sales statistics for the aftermarket industry.
 The automotive eCommerce trends report is available on the Auto Care Association and AASA websites, with additional details on the auto parts eCommerce industry posted on this website.

-Total automotive eCommerce is projected at $38 billion in 2022. $19.8 billion comes from eCommerce websites/first-party (1P) sales and $18.3 billion comes from third-party (3P) sales on marketplaces such as Amazon or eBay Motors.
-1P and 3P combined are projected to reach $67 billion in 2030.
+Total automotive eCommerce is projected at $41 billion in 2023.
+In 2022 $19.4 billion came from eCommerce websites/first-party (1P) sales and $18.2 billion came from third-party (3P) sales on marketplaces such as Amazon or eBay Motors.
+1P and 3P combined are projected to pass $47 billion in 2025.

 CLICK TO ENLARGE: Distribution channels in the auto parts industry.
 The dashed lines indicate a relatively new channel of distribution in the auto parts market, from internet retailers sending drop ship orders to WDs, who in turn ship directly to auto aftermarket consumers.

 The automotive aftermarket is the after-sales auto parts market.
-This chart shows the complexities of distribution for aftermarket auto parts and aftermarket accessories.
+This chart shows the complexities of distribution for the auto parts industry and aftermarket accessories.

 “Two-step distribution” was the primary channel of distribution for aftermarket auto parts for decades.
 This distribution channel went from manufacturer, to warehouse distributor (WD), to the auto parts retailer/jobber, to the consumer.